A search for successful and choked jets in nearby broad-lined Type Ic supernovae: Summary and Outlook

 We presented radio and X-ray follow-up observations of eight SNe Ic-BL and one SN Ic (SN\,2024rjw) that are part of the ZTF sample.
 Our results confirm that 1998bw-like SNe are intrinsically rare, and favor the idea that SNe Ic-BL constitute a diverse population of stellar explosions, powered by a range of central engines and circumstellar environments.
 The continued discovery of mildly relativistic SNe with radio luminosities between $\sim10^{25}\,\mathrm{erg\,s^{-1}\,Hz^{-1}}$ and $\sim3\times10^{28}\,\mathrm{erg\,s^{-1}\,Hz^{-1}}$ supports the idea that radio-emitting stripped-envelope SNe—consistent with off-axis jets or cocoon emission from choked jets—may be more common.
 We demonstrated that at least one out of our sample of nine SNe is fully compatible a cocoon light curve model, we also note that, across our campaigns, we have identified only one event (SN\,2022xxf) that falls into the parameter space of SN\,2006aj-like explosions, characterized by faint, early-time-peaking radio emission just days after explosion.
 This detection motivates the possibility that more SNe Ic-BL could harbor GRB\,060218/SN\,2006aj-like emission, but are missed due to the scarcity of early-time radio follow-up.
 As also highlighted by \citet{2023ApJ...953..179C}, rapid spectroscopy and deep radio observations within $\lesssim5$ days of explosion are essential to capture these elusive events.

 In the future, the Legacy Survey of Space and Time (LSST) conducted by the Vera C. Rubin Observatory \citep{2019ApJ...873..111I} is poised to revolutionize transient discovery.
-The upcoming Data Preview 2 (DP2) in May 2026 will provide a reprocessing of all commissioning data, and once fully operational, Rubin is expected to discover $\sim1{,}000{,}000$ supernovae per year, with $\sim5\%$ or 50,000 of those being Type Ic-BL \citep{graham2024lsstalerts}.
-With a sample of this size we would only need $\approx0.2\%$ of the sources to be observable by the VLA in order to provide key evidence for a SN\,1998bw-like candidate or call into question the currently accepted event rate of low-luminosity GRBs (\S\ref{sec:1998bw invertigation}).
+The upcoming Data Preview 2 (DP2) in May 2026 will provide a reprocessing of all commissioning data, and once fully operational, Rubin is expected to discover $\sim1{,}000{,}000$ supernovae per year, \citep{graham2024lsstalerts}.
+With a sample of this size we expect systematic VLA follow up to provide key evidence for a SN\,1998bw-like candidate or call into question the currently accepted event rate of low-luminosity GRBs (\S\ref{sec:1998bw invertigation}).
 Fast and accurate spectroscopic classification will be critical to fully exploit this discovery potential by triggering follow up in radio and X-rays.
 Rubin's data, combined with coordinated radio campaigns, will offer unparalleled opportunities to investigate jet formation, CSM structure, and the diverse end of life scenarios for massive stars.